-XII.
+XXVI.
 PRIMING YOUR MUZZLELOADER

-NEVER PRIME YOUR FIREARM UNTIL YOU ARE READY TO FIRE!
+!
+WARNING: NEVER PRIME YOUR FIREARM UNTIL YOU ARE READY TO FIRE!

-The 209 shotgun primer is very popular because of it's' features and benefits for superior ignition.
+The 209 shotgun primer is very popular because of its' features and benefits for superior ignition.
 The 209 shotgun primer is exactly as it is named, a shotgun primer, the same primer used in a shotgun shell.
 The 209 primer has three main benefits over the #11 cap and the musket cap.
 First, the 209 primer is water resistant which keeps water and moisture out for a sure-fire ignition when conditions are damp or rainy.
 Second, the 209 primer is larger than the caps and can be handled easier with gloves when in hunting situations.
 Thirdly, they are 10 times hotter than a #11 percussion cap which gives a more reliable ignition.
 Your new break-open rifle uses a 209 primer.
 When capping your muzzleloader please follow these instructions: Only cap or prime your muzzleloader after you have loaded the rifle and you are ready to shoot.

-- 1. Make sure that the manual safety on your muzzleloader is in the "safe" position. - 2.
-Point the muzzleloader in a safe direction.
+1. Make sure that the manual safety on your muzzleloader is in the

+2. Place the assembled projectile into the muzzle.